bimalabs/framework/README.md

 ### Using Yaml or Json config

-To run application using yaml or json config, you can run using `bima run -f <path>`
+To run application using yaml or json config, you can run using `bima run -c <path>`

 ### Remove module